ni/systemlink-grafana-plugins/src/datasources/results/README.md

 This is a plugin for the Test Results from the Test Monitor service.
 It allows you to:

-- Visualize results metadata on a dashboard
+- Visualize results metadata and its count on a dashboard